For Coaches, Consultants, and Service Professions Who Want to Close More Sales with Less Resistance

 - Walk Them Through the Step-By-Step of Your Unique Process for Getting Them Those Results.

-- BRIEFLY Share the Logistics of Your Offering (length of program, # of calls etc.).
+- BRIEFLY Share the Logistics of Your Offering (length of the program, # of calls etc.).

 - Share Your Pricing Including Incentive Based Pricing if You’re Using Any.